m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/accessing-the-domain/external-clients.md

 - Set the `weblogic.rjvm.domain.proxy.<prefix>` Java system property to the URL of the proxy. `<prefix>` is typically the domain UID of the target WebLogic Server domain.
 Multiple Java system properties with different values of `<prefix>` can be specified.
-- For operator hosted WebLogic Server instances, you can set this property by including the system property in the `JAVA_OPTIONS`
+- For WebLogic Server domains running in Kubernetes managed by the operator, you can set this property by including the system property in the `JAVA_OPTIONS`
   [Domain environment variable]({{< relref "/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) defined in the domain resource's `spec.serverPod.env` attribute.

 Patch 32408938 is required in each WebLogic Server that participates in cross-domain transactions, or that is the routing